Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Some time ago I discussed the topic of fine-tuning with a naturalistic atheist, suggesting that such precision seemed more in line with a theistic perspective of a transcendent intelligence than with strict naturalistic assumptions.
 He did not take my suggestion kindly and became angry and rude in his response.
 As the conversation intensified, he unexpectedly admitted, perhaps more out of frustration than intent, that he would rather entertain any other explanation than the notion that the cosmic fine-tuning could have originated from a deliberate, intelligent choice.
 His resistance was not based on logical reasoning but rather on a deep-seated anti-theistic stance.

-To be clear, science is not beholden to the constraints of Naturalism.
-Naturalism cannot claim exclusive dominion over the advancement of scientific knowledge.
+To be clear, science is not beholden to the constraints of naturalism.
+Naturalism, as a philosophical worldview, does not hold exclusive dominion over the advancement of scientific knowledge.
 Instead, science illuminates the path towards the metaphysical paradigm that most elegantly aligns with our provisional understanding.
+Thus far, our observations lead us to understand that systems showing such fine-tuning are usually the result of intelligence.
+Naturalism, denying any intelligence predating the universe, would seem unable to account for an entity capable of influencing the observed fine-tuning.

 Naturalistic Explanations for the Fine-Tuning